 I sanded the drawers with

-I moved my sander slow and didn’t apply much pressure to the sander to help avoid those nasty swirl marks.
-Slowly moving through the grits were a huge help too!
+I moved my sander slowly and didn’t apply much pressure to the sander to help avoid those nasty swirl marks.
+Slowly moving through the grits was a huge help too!

 **Note: I sanded the drawers first so I could stain them and let the stain dry while I worked on painting the dresser.
 Stain takes about 8 hours to dry, and I really wanted to get this dresser done in one day.
 But the drawers were sooo pretty without any stain so I opted to seal them up and leave them natural.